Why, asked a student, do some people call it ‘classical music’? (She played the oboe in our orchestra.) And what does classical mean anyway?

 - Gilbert Highet* says that the word classical simply means ‘first class’, ‘good enough to be used as a standard’; and that by derivation it came in the Renaissance to be a general description for all Greek and Latin literature.

-- Chambers uses the words ‘chaste, refined or restrained.’
+- Chambers explains classical as meaning ‘chaste, refined or restrained.’

 - The OED takes classical to be used of a style ‘characterized by adherence to established stylistic forms, and by harmony, balance, and restraint…’ and says that the word is used to mean ‘of or relating to the ancient Greek or Latin writers whose works form a canon of acknowledged excellence… hence: of or relating to ancient Greek or Latin literature in general.’